ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 -  package installation from scratch
 -  distribution upgrade

-The following requirements must be met:

--  each packaging change must have a Launchpad ticket filed under the landscape-client ubuntu package
--  each one of those tickets must have:

-   -  two developer reviews (already a standard Landscape coding practice)
-   -  a specific QA review

-The resulting package, with all the changes in place, needs to undergo the following additional QA procedures:
+The resulting package, with all the changes in place, must undergo and pass the following additional QA procedures:

 -  upgrade test from previous distribution to the current one.
 If the current distribution is an LTS one, the upgrade path from the